econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 can be used to [connect to a bastion host] for an indexer deployment inside the VPC.
 This approach avoids [EC2 Instance Connect Endpoint quota] exhaustion.

+Though not strictly necessary to prevent quota exhaustion, the following common network resources are additionally abstracted:

+1. A [DB subnet group].
+1. A [Private DNS namespace].

 The VPC stack contains a [private and public subnet] for each [Availability Zone] (AZ), with each public subnet sharing a common [public internet route] inside a [custom route table].
 Per